Ki-Ki

 A good privacy policy answers five questions clearly:

-Anything beyond that should only be included if it is real.
+Anything beyond that should only be included if it is real today, not aspirational.

 A structure that works